VRConservation/neca_jpa/jpa.md

 ---

 # JPA Funding Strategies
-Joint Powers Authorities (JPAs) are proposed as a solution for feedstock aggregation in California to broker agreements with forest landowners and managers and create long-term supply contracts to increase investor support for wood products businesses.
+Joint Powers Authorities (JPAs) are proposed as a solution in California to broker agreements with forest landowners and managers and create long-term supply contracts to increase investor support for wood products businesses.
 Funding these entities presents challenges, given the difficulties of securing grants and private investments.
 Creating a diversified funding portfolio is crucial, especially for new entities, and suggestions for achieving this are provided.

 ## Takeaways
 1. **Portfolio strategy**.
 Be strategic about what funds you utilize for different projects and programs.
 Look to foundations and business support grants for organizational startup or administrative costs.
 Still, there are implementation grants for field projects and private or bank loans for scaling once a feedstock aggregation entity is established.